 VTT Itinerary Planning (doc)

-District Grants may be used for local community or international projects.
-They are intended for smaller projects; completion within twelve months and do not require an international partner, but still require active Rotarian involvement.
+Rotary Foundation District Grants may be used for local community or international projects.
+They are intended for smaller projects; completion within twelve months, and do not require an international partner, but still require active Rotarian involvement.

 Global grants support large, multi-year international activities with sustainable, measurable outcomes in one or more of the six Areas of Focus.
 They can fund projects, vocational training teams or post graduate studies – or a combination thereof – but must have minimum budget of $30,000.